PaulKinlan/paul.kinlan.me/content/2007-12-18-idatarecord-fields-to-dictionary-extension-me.markdown

 ---
+date: 2007-12-18
+published: true
 slug: idatarecord-fields-to-dictionary-extension-me
-date: 2007-12-18
+summary: This post introduces a C# 3.0 extension method for converting IDataRecord fields into a Dictionary<string, object>.
+This simplifies access to field data, particularly useful in scenarios like passing data to a Workflow instance.
+While convenient, it's important to note that direct IDataRecord access offers better performance for frequent data retrieval.
+tags:
+- C#
+- C# 3.0
+- IDataRecord
+- IDataReader
+- Extension Methods
+- Dictionary
+- Windows Workflow
 title: IDataRecord Fields to Dictionary Extension Method
-published: true

 ---
 <p>I have never been a fan of directly passing IDataRecords, or IDataReaders for that matter, about the place to get simple field values out.</p> <p>Therefore, with the introduction of C# 3.0 and Extension Methods, I thought it would be cool to write (and share) a simple implementation of some code that I use to convert the IDataRecord Field data to an Dictionary&lt;string, object&gt; object.</p><div class="CodeRay">
   <div class="code"><pre>namespace Kinlan.Data.Extensions{    public static class DataExtensions    {        public static Dictionary&lt;string, object&gt; FieldsToDictionary(this IDataRecord dataRecord)        {            Dictionary&lt;string, object&gt; fieldBag = new Dictionary&lt;string, object&gt;(dataRecord.FieldCount);            if (dataRecord != null)            {                               for (int fieldIdx = 0; fieldIdx &lt; dataRecord.FieldCount; fieldIdx++)                {                    string name = dataRecord.GetName(fieldIdx);                    object value = dataRecord[fieldIdx];                    fieldBag.Add(name, value);                }            }            return fieldBag;        }    }}</pre></div>